Makauteddy/Weather-Data-analytics/README.md

 # Weather-Data-analytics
-his Python project performs various data analysis tasks on a weather dataset.
+This Python project performs various data analysis tasks on a weather dataset.
 Additionally, i moved the dataset  into a database to perform SQL queries.

 ## Project Overview